NoobKyle/ThinkLynk/index.markdown

 ---

 # Hey There!
 -

 Thanks for stopping by.
 This site is a test of my creative ability mixed with some awesome tech.
 My ideas and inventions on how to solve problems I am passionate about.
-Some may not be well planned out or built out but its the concept of thinking outside the box and mixing solutions that matters to me.
+Some may not be well planned out or fully built but its the concepts, thinking outside the box and building solutions that matter, that's important.

 And here is the home I have built for my Inventions.